Egypt says dam dispute with Ethiopia not yet a military one

 With its 84-million population dependent on the Nile, Egypt cites colonial-era treaties guaranteeing it the lion's share of the water.

-Ethiopia and other upstream neighbours, including Kenya, Uganda and Sudan, say those claims are outdated.
+Ethiopia and other upstream neighbors, including Kenya, Uganda and Sudan, say those claims are outdated.

 (Reporting by Aaron Maasho; Editing by Alastair Macdonald and Robin Pomeroy)

-Note: (This story has been corrected to fix the title of General al-Sisi in the sixth and seventh paragraph)